 “Then we analyze the results according to risk scores, taking into account heart muscle thickness, family history of sudden cardiac death, and genetics,” Dr. Jani says.

-Glenn Meininger, MD, medical director, Electrophysiology, Baltimore region, says, “Patients with significant risk of sudden death may benefit from placement of a defibrillator.
+Glenn Meininger, MD, medical direction, Electrophysiology, Baltimore region, says, “Patients with significant risk of sudden death may benefit from placement of a defibrillator.
 Defibrillators are our best strategy for these patients.”

 Other patients develop obstruction that may require specialized medications, catheter-based procedures or open heart surgery.
 “What’s important to know is that patients with HCM require ongoing screening,” Dr. Jani adds.
 “Things can change over the course of time.”